Mazda3: 2007

 The 3 received a minor cosmetic facelift for the 2007 model year with minimal exterior, interior and mechanical changes.
-On base models, the black plastic at the top of the grille became body-colored.
+On base models, the black plastic at the top of the grille became body-coloured.
 The front fascia and bumper were changed with a floating foglight design and the lower air intake opening was reshaped to better resemble the typical "Mazda five-point face."
 All Mazda3 sedans and five-doors gained the same "Axela" clear-lens style rear tail-lights as the SP23 model, which in 2007, Mazda brought out the Mazda Axela similar to the Mazda6 Atenza.
 In addition, the Grand Touring trim also featured LED brake lights.
 The LED brake lights were added to compete with the growing trend of higher-end vehicles using LED tail lamps for more visible light output.
 The range of alloy wheels were redesigned, featuring a 17-inch alloy wheel for the Grand Touring version.
 The rear fascia was slightly changed adding a notch on the bumper cover of the sedan.
-Several new exterior colors were added, phantom blue, a copper red metallic (April 2008), Aurora Blue and dark cherry.
-The Titanium Gray color was replaced with a darker Galaxy Gray color.
+Several new exterior colours were added, phantom blue, a copper red metallic (April 2008), Aurora Blue and dark cherry.
+The Titanium Gray colour was replaced with a darker Galaxy Gray colour.

-The interior of the Mazda3 was offered with several new color choices and an audio jack in the centre console, allowing the use of digital music players.
+The interior of the Mazda3 was offered with several new colour choices and an audio jack in the centre console, allowing the use of digital music players.
 Also, Takara models, which were introduced in the 2008 upgrade, added climate control and 6-CD autochanger to the TS specification.

 The 2007 model also includes less visible mechanical changes.
 The keyless entry system was improved.
 Reinforcements to the body shell improve overall chassis rigidity.
 The front dampers of the MacPherson strut suspension have been re-tuned to quicken steering response and reduce understeer.
 The hydraulic dampers of the multi-link rear suspension were also re-tuned to match the front suspension changes.
 Mazda engineers and designers addressed concerns regarding cabin noise level by redesigning or changing multiple systems and adding sound-deadening material to the roof lining and hood panel.

 The bumper-to-bumper warranty was reduced to 36 months / 36,000 miles while the powertrain warranty was increased to 60 months / 60,000 miles in most markets.
 In the UK, all Mazda3s have a 3-year unlimited mileage warranty, 3-year roadside assistance and 12 year anti perforation warranty as standard.

 Canadian-spec Mazda3s received standard seat-mounted side-airbags and body-shell-mounted side-curtain airbags across the model range.
 Previously, both airbag types were not available.